 Business Climate Rating

-- Large oil reserves (9% of the global total)
+- Large oil reserves (6% of world total)

-- Very solid financial situation thanks to the accumulation of considerable public and external surpluses, managed by the Kuwait Investment Authority (KIA) sovereign fund
+- Accumulation of substantial public and foreign surpluses managed by Kuwait Investment Authority (KIA) sovereign funds

 - Political obstacles to structural reforms

 - Business climate and competitive context could be improved

 - Uncertainties associated with the succession to the Emir and tensions between the Executive and Parliament

 - Location in a region of geopolitical tensions, specifically proximity to Iran and Iraq